top of page

 Metaphorically, the generative biological mirror broadens the conceptual scope of the mirror itself, feigning our physical existence.
 Here, the system materializes this fake existence into a digital genotype derived from the biological core system and a digital phenotype derived from the interface appearance.

 At the exhibition's physical location, the custom-made program is installed and run on a PC.
-Once the core system began, it automatically connected with the real-time remodeled differentiated cell stored in the online project laboratory repository and the project Twitter page using a Wi-Fi connection.
+Once the core system began, it automatically connected with the real-time, remodeled, differentiated cells stored in the online project laboratory repository and the project Twitter page using a Wi-Fi connection.

-The program produced an interactive generative interface that will be exhibited by a projector on a flat wall.
-Viewers must use their smartphones and set up the Twitter app to post their genetic tweets to the project's Twitter page.
+The program's interactive generative interface was displayed on a flat wall.
+Viewers had to use their smartphones and set up the Twitter app to post their genetic tweets to the project's Twitter page.
 As viewers could automatically post their faces, which emerged from the remodeled differentiated cell, on the project Twitter page, the Twitter page was shown on a separate screen or projector so that spectators would see their videos posted on the page.

-Viewers outside the exhibition's physical site could also interact with the project by posting their tweets, but only if the core system was running while they were writing them.
+Viewers outside the exhibition could also interact with the project by tweeting, but only if the core system was running.
 In this way, the project's full interactive and generative functions are operated on the exhibition's physical site as well as digitally on the Twitter page.

 bottom of page